-New face mask rules across much of the UK mean that everyone must wear a face covering when inside most public places.
+Face mask rules across much of the UK mean that everyone must wear a face covering when inside most public places.
 This includes on public transport, in shops and shopping centres, at many tourist attractions and entertainment venues, salons, and most recently, hospitality settings, such as restaurants and pubs.

 But what if that is difficult for you to do because of a disability or health condition?
 We explain the new rules around face masks, who is exempt from wearing one and how our face mask exemption card helps to ensure you don’t get fined.

-The latest changes include pubs, restaurants and cafes, as well as taxis and private hire cars, but you’ll be required to wear a face covering in most indoor public places, whether you’re staff or a customer.
+The latest changes included pubs, restaurants and cafes, as well as taxis and private hire cars, but you’ll be required to wear a face covering in most indoor public places, whether you’re staff or a customer.

 However, in certain circumstances, disabled people and those with health conditions are exempt from wearing a face mask.

-Read on for more information, and head to the Disability Horizons Shop to buy our face mask exemption card to help stop you being refused travel or entry.
+Read on for more information, and head to the Disability Horizons Shop to buy our face mask exemption card to help stop you from being refused travel or entry.

 Face masks: the different types